revgrid/revgrid/etc/revgrid.api.md

     showColumns(isActiveColumnIndexes: boolean, columnIndexes?: number | number[], referenceIndex?: number, allowDuplicateColumns?: boolean): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration swapColumns(source: number, target: number): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag toggleHiDPI(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration updateSize(): void;
     // (undocumented)